Jump to section

-What is a Personal Injury Trust?
+What is a Personal injury trust?

 A personal injury trust is an arrangement where your trustees hold a personal injury award on your behalf.
 It normally acts as a form of financial protection to individuals who have capacity and therefore are not under the Court of Protection.
 One advantage of a personal injury trust is so that you can retain your entitlement to means tested benefits.
 This allows you to protect the damages you’ve received following a personal injury claim.
 If money is needed from the trust, the trustees must agree to its release.

 Trustees are normally close friends and relatives.
-Many people also choose to have a solicitor as one of their trustees because an independent party can take an objective view if issues arise as to how the trust fund is spent.
+Many people also choose to have a lawyer as one of their trustees because an independent party can take an objective view if issues arise as to how the trust fund is spent.

-How our Court of Protection lawyers can help with Personal Injury Trusts
+How our Court of Protection lawyers can help with Personal injury trusts

 Our team will be able to:

-- Advise you of the options and whether a Personal Injury Trust is right for you
+- Advise you of the options and whether a personal injury trust is right for you

 - Set up a trust